thenewdarling/CurseOfStrahd/Session Recaps/2022-08-13 Session 28 - Begin Day 26.md

 It seems Vallaki has been holding its breath, as the party return to the mists...

 Established during downtime, [[Jeremiah]] has had a moment with [[Father Lucian]] and has realised that his zombification will likely never be cured.
-He flees [[Vallaki]] and goes to live in the woods in a depressive stupor. *(See events of lore document still to come.)*
+He flees [[Vallaki]] and goes to live in the woods in a depressive stupor. *(See events of lore document 'Placeholder Jeremiah Title'.)*

 The entire party have received an invitation to [[Strahd]]'s castle, including [[Arabelle]] who has never met him.
 A carriage will arrive to pick them up at dusk.